kracr/applied-ethics-ontology/README.md

 <a name="repo"></a>
 ## 5. Repository Details

-This repository consists of the ApplE ontology and related artefacts.
+This repository consists of the ApplE ontology and related artifacts.

 <a name="5onto"></a>
 ### 5.1.
 ApplE Ontology